-Access name for stream 1 ~ 5: This Network camera supports multiple streams simultaneously.
+Access name for stream $1 \sim 5$: This Network camera supports multiple streams simultaneously.
 The access name is used to differentiate the streaming source.
 Users can click Configuration > Audio and Video > Video Settings to set up the video quality of linked streams.
+For more information about how to set up the video quality, please refer to Viewing Windows on page 67.